 The signal box closed in 1980, taken over by Edinburgh Signalling Centre.

 The stub of the Leslie Railway to Auchmuty Paper Mill continued in use until 1992 and was lifted not long afterwards.
 The trackbed is now a footpath.

+A new rail and bus interchange opened in 2007 along with a new station building, just south of the original.
 With the junction and goods yard removed further car parks were able to be laid out on the west side of the station.
 Access to the platforms was improved and there is now a bus interchange.
 The station is a railhead for Glenrothes, Methil and Leven.